Skip to main content

 For more advanced use cases, there are additional ways to reset the simulation:

-1. Programmatically: Use the ResetMujocoKeyframe Behavior, such as by running the Reset MuJoCo Sim Objective, to reset the scene to the "default" keyframe.
+1. Programmatically: Use the ResetMujocoKeyframe Behavior in your own Objective to reset the scene to the "default" keyframe.

 2. Third party UI: Run the MuJoCo Interactive Viewer to reset the simulation (details in next section).